Tokyo String Quartet

+History

 The group formed in 1969 at the Juilliard School of Music.
 The founding members attended the Toho Gakuen School of Music in Tokyo, where they studied with Professor Hideo Saito.
 Soon after its formation the Quartet won First Prizes at the Coleman Competition, the Munich Competition and the Young Concert Artists International Auditions.
 This resulted in a recording contract with Deutsche Grammophon.

 The quartet recorded over 40 albums, covering a wide range of classical music.
 They won the Grand Prix du Disque Montreux, "Best Chamber Music Recording of the Year" awards from both Stereo Review and Gramophone magazines, and seven Grammy nominations.
 In addition to Deutsche Grammophon, for many years they recorded for RCA Victor Red Seal, also for Angel-EMI, CBS Masterworks, and for the last decade for Harmonia Mundi.

 During their 25th anniversary international tour in 1994, the quartet performed the complete Beethoven String Quartets.